DigitalGeek00/HomeServer/README.md

 📌 Project Contents

-🔹 Infrastructure and Hardware - Equipment selection and initial configuration. 🔹 Installation and Configuration - Essential operating systems, tools and settings. 🔹 Automation - Scripts and tools to facilitate server management. 🔹 Security - Measures to protect the server and information. 🔹 Use Cases - Practical applications and performance optimisation.
+🔹 Infrastructure and Hardware - Equipment selection and initial configuration.
+🔹 Installation and Configuration - Essential operating systems, tools and settings.
+🔹 Automation - Scripts and tools to facilitate server management.
+🔹 Security - Measures to protect the server and information.
+🔹 Use Cases - Practical applications and performance optimisation.

 📅 Upcoming Articles

-📖 How I set up my server from scratch - Choosing hardware and initial configuration.🛠️ Automating tasks on my server - Useful scripts and tools.🔒 Basic security measures - How to protect access and data.
+📖 How I set up my server from scratch - Choosing hardware and initial configuration.
+🛠️ Automating tasks on my server - Useful scripts and tools.
+🔒 Basic security measures - How to protect access and data.

 📡 Follow the Project